mediafellows/mediafellows.github.io/collections/_news/20230209_mediafellows-Newen_Connect_Press_Release.md

 image: /assets/img/news/20230902_mediafellows-Newen_Connect_Press_Release.png
 image_border:
 image_credits:
-description: Newen Studios Group kickstarted 2023 with the launch of their first-ever dual-language sales and marketing website <a href="https://www.newenconnect.com/" target="blank">newenconnect.com</a> which serves the French domestic as well as international market – in partnership with mediafellows.
+description: Newen Studios Group kickstarted 2023 with the launch of their first-ever dual-language sales and marketing website which serves the French domestic as well as international market – in partnership with mediafellows.

 ---